airborne-commando/OPSEC-OSINT-Tools/README.md

 ## ***DISCLAIMER***

-I am **not responsible** for any misuse, abuse, or unethical actions taken with the tools or methods listed here. **OSINT is a neutral technique**—anyone can use it, and anyone can be targeted.
+I am **not responsible** for any misuse, abuse, or unethical actions taken with the tools or methods listed here. **OSINT is a neutral technique** anyone can use it, and anyone can be targeted.

 **On a matter of privacy**

 > “Privacy is necessary for an open society in the electronic age.
 Privacy is not secrecy.
 A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
 Privacy is the power to selectively reveal oneself to the world.”
 (Hughes, 1993, para.
 1)[^72]

+Also a forward to **YOU** the practitioners **of all kinds**:

+>Do not solely rely or depend on this guide alone, use various sources you may find out there on the Internet.

 ## Suggestions